Dina Bélanger: Life

 In 1913 she asked her parents and two priests (one being her spiritual director) if she could enter the Notre-Dame order's novitiate.
 The priests told her to wait.
 Her father later recalled that she was hurt but was at peace with their decision.
 Her piano studies led to a superior class certificate and a laureate before she attained a teaching diploma.
 She had been studying piano since 1914 with Joseph-Arthur Bernier who was the organist for the parish of Notre-Dame de Jacques-Cartier.
 He mentioned her piano studies to the parish priest Omer Cloutier who advised her parents to enroll her at the Institute of Musical Art in the United States of America.
 But she was learning music from the nuns since she was eight up until 1914.

 She was sent to learn music in New York her parents were worried about her welfare there but she did her best to reassure them.
 She left home in October 1916 with her father as well as her friends Bernadette Letourneau and Aline Marquis (both became nuns themselves) who were also to go there for their studies.
-But her father's return to Canada saw her get homesick but believed her studies would take her mind off it plus the fact that she had to learn English.
+In New York, Dina lived with the Religious of Jesus and Mary at a unique residence for young women called Our Lady of Peace.
+The residence provided safety and community for young women who came to New York from all over the world for work or school.
+Our Lady of Peace was particularly welcoming to young women who came to New York from Catholic locales, the RJM offered a community that was imbued with Catholic culture mixed with the international group of sisters' motherly care, which helped Dina get over her homesickness.
 She returned home to Canada after her graduation in June 1918, where she performed public concerts between 1918 and 1921;

 Dina became a Third Order Dominican.
 After a year of probation, she made her profession, and took the name of St. Catherine of Siena.
 This name was granted her only after she said that her birthday was on the Feast day of St. Catherine (April 30 on the 'Traditional' Roman Calendar-now April 29 on the Modern Roman Calendar).